mikegagnon/puzzlecode/README.md

 Goals
 -----
 * Fun
-* Extremely easy and intuitive for non-programmers.
+* Easy and intuitive for non-programmers.
   * Programming is fundamentally challenging.
-I want players to focus on the fun challenge of programming --- not the annoyances usually associated with programming.
+I want students to focus on the fun challenge of programming --- not the annoyances usually associated with programming.
+* Self contained
-* Self contained.
-Every aspect of the game and programming language should be learnable from playing the game.
+  * Every aspect of the game and programming language should be learnable from playing the game.
-No tutorials.
-Like what it's like to learn to play Angry Birds.
-  * However, there should be a rich help system, including good documentation for every instruction and error message.
+* No tutorials
+  * Puzzle Cod comes with a help system, designed to teach students the game, without the need to exit the game.

 Compile